 Nigerian News.
 Latest Nigeria News.
-Your online Nigerian Newspaper.: 22 Danger Signs To Watch Out For When Using A Gas Cylinder
+Your online Nigerian Newspaper.: 22 danger signs to watch out for when using a gas cylinder

 For example, your cylinder has ‘A 18 painted on the metal strip.
 The alphabet A represents month March and 18 indicates the year 2018.

-6. Always double-check that the cylinder/gas is the right one for the intended use.
+- Always double check that the cylinder/gas is the right one for the intended use.

 KINDLY DROP A COMMENT BELOW